Selective Address Mobility

 existing FirewallZone, FirewallRule, or NAT44Rule resources.
 The current

-model has no cross-kind reference from firewall or NAT kinds to MobilityPool
+model has no cross-kind reference from firewall or NAT kinds to MobilityPool;

-or low-level RemoteAddressClaim; the coupling is intentionally loose by
+the coupling is intentionally loose by literal address.
+A named reference can

-literal address.
-A named reference can be added later if it proves useful.
+be added later if it proves useful.

 SAM-forwarded traffic still traverses the existing firewall and conntrack path like any other forwarded traffic.
 Independence means the mobility resources do not configure arbitrary firewall or NAT policy; it does not mean bypass.